Farmville leaders approve new food truck ordinance, vendors speak out

 “$75 a day, limited to two trucks, limited to two times a week.
 What other business is regulated like that?” said Billy Strickland, of Strickland Agner Pittman in Goldsboro.

-The town’s manager said the new ordinances are due to food trucks not paying taxes or utilities like brick and mortars in town.
+Farmville Town Manager David P. Hodgkins said the new ordinances are due to food trucks not paying taxes or utilities like brick and mortar stores in town.

-“We do not get any tax revenue from them we don’t get any utility revenue from them.
-There is no intent to get rid of food trucks we just feel they need to be regulated like any other business,” said
+“We do not get any tax revenue from them, we don’t get any utility revenue from them,” Hodgkins said.
+There is no intent to get rid of food trucks.
+We just feel they need to be regulated like any other business.”

-Mayor Moore said the town has received many phone calls with food trucks interested in coming to the area.
-The town has also booked some new food trucks to come to the area.
+Moore said the town has received many phone calls with food trucks interested in coming to the area and also has some others lined up to visit and work in the town.